httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 # Targeted Cache-Control Header Fields {#targeted}

-A Targeted Cache-Control Header Field (hereafter, "targeted field") is an HTTP response header field that has the same semantics as the Cache-Control response header field ({{HTTP-CACHING, Section 5.2}}).
+A Targeted Cache-Control Header Field (hereafter "targeted field") is an HTTP response header field that has the same semantics as the Cache-Control response header field ({{HTTP-CACHING, Section 5.2}}).
 However, it has a distinct field name that indicates the target for its cache directives.

 For example: